julianeon/cronos/README.md

 ## Areas for Improvement

 The watchlist function could be improved so it stored transactions from matching addresses in an array, beyond just storing their sum.
-It's possible that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem, so be aware of this.
+It's possible that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem, so it may be helpful to have an idea of the potential number of matching transactions.

 ## Example Queries